WEEKLY CASE #1

 Neurological examination shows mild proximal muscle weakness.

-An intern was asked to perform Arterial blood gas analysis which showed:
+An intern was asked to perform CBC,LFT KFT analysis, Arterial blood gas analysis and Urine analysis which showed:

 What is the reason for the above findings of the patient?